 A digital marketing agency is a great business to start.
 You can provide services from the comfort of your own home, you can be your own boss and it’s a business that can scale without needing a lot of capital.

 While this sounds fantastic there are a few things to consider before making the decision to become a digital marketing service provider.

 The first thing is that you need to know what you’re doing.
 If you’re new to digital marketing, then before rushing into creating a business, you first need to build your skills and gain working experience.

 Start by doing digital marketing on your own sites and try different techniques until you have clear in your mind what is working and what is not.

 Once you reach a point that you have some real results, you’ll also have the confidence to offer your services to other people.

 Start slow, don’t try to offer all services from day one, and don’t expand too fast.
 Build your portfolio step-by-step, one client at a time.

 When it’s time to hire new people, make sure that your processes are already in place and build your team gradually.
 Hiring remote employees is not easy and you may have to try a number of candidates until you find people that can work with you as a team.

-Building and growing a blog should always be in your top priorities.
+Building and growing a blog should always be your top priority.
 Blogging will help you get new clients, without paying for advertising and this can generate huge advantages for your business.